The Scope of Work: Create an online resource (an app) for CLIENTS in difficult circumstances—people in trouble and needing to survive

 The Library is working fine for now as a web page.
 Eventually I'd like to make it more appealing and accessible.

-The technical concept: The Path will be a multi-platform application that queries a set of cloud-based databases in response
+The Path will be a multi-platform application that queries a set of cloud-based databases in response

-esthetically pleasing interface that will make it easy to find the kind of help that anyone in the above categories
+to an array of criteria.
+The app will employ a well-designed and esthetically pleasing interface that will make it easy to find the kind of help that anyone in the above categories

 might need in a hurry.
 The solution will work on any platform, any device, have a great deal of intelligence behind it, and be comprehensive in scope.